erleonard/erleonard.github.io/_posts/2018-01-19-AzureARMTemplates-SplitFunction.md

 ```
 To keep our template as dynamic as possible, we can use the **split function** to extract the address prefix and get each octet to then increment the count on the third octet to create our new subnets.

+This example will split the subnet address into an array and we will use that information to create a different subnet address of 10.2.1.0/24

 ```json
 {
     "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",